 - DO NOT rely solely on mechanical or hydraulic jacks for support.
 Use adequate jack stands or equivalent support. - a) This adjustment must be made with the drive wheels turning.
-First raise the frame and block up so that drive wheels can rotate freely. - b) For all units with a standard seat: Remove the electrical connection from the seat safety switch, located directly to the left of the seat switch assembly beside the hydraulic oil reservoir.
+First raise the frame and block up so that drive wheels can rotate freely. - b) Remove the electrical connection from the seat safety switch, located directly to the left of the seat switch assembly beside the hydraulic oil reservoir.